 Blenheim Palace, the World heritage site, is arguably England’s greatest Palace.
 The birthplace of Sir Winston Churchill, Blenheim has an illustrious history, stunning architecture and beautiful gardens, landscaped by Capability Brown.
 Our route travels through the stunning 2000 acres of the Blenheim estate for either a three mile or seven-mile route.
 The day ends at the stunning Lamb Inn in Burford.

 Through the flatter part of the Cotswolds, and via Bampton, where all the outdoor shots of Downton Abbey are shot, we will have a quick walk around the village before getting on the support vehicle to Oxford.
 We will then walk into Oxford via the River Thames and Port Meadow.
 We tour around the City of Oxford, where you’ll get a chance to visit the colleges and learn about its rich history.
-With options from four miles through to six miles and potentially the morning off should you choose!.
+With options from four miles through to seven miles and potentially the morning off should you choose!

 We walk up the stunning White Horse Hill, see the Neolithic Ridgeway and long barrow at Wayland Smithy before jumping in the support vehicle and on to Avebury (Stonehenge but bigger) and then onto the World Heritage site and eternal mystery that is Stonehenge for Neolithic day!
 There is also the opportunity to visit the home of Downton Abbey (Highclere Castle) – home to the Carnarvon family and of course the Crawleys, on the tours between early July and mid-September.
 Walks vary from 3 to 10 miles.